Customer objective:

 What types of spills or leaks are these?

-As images are captured, they are fed through numerous detectors.
+As images are captured, they are fed through several detectors.
 First, the image is fed through a binary detector ("Is there a leak or spill on the floor").
 If the output is "Yes", the image will then be fed through an Counting and Object Detection Model that will count and create one bounding box for the leak or spill.
 Afterwards, the model is fed into a Multi-class detector to define what kind of leak or spill it is.
 The categories defined here are 1) water spills, 2) residue water after the spill has been cleaned, 3) food residue, and finally 4) other.

 After setting up your detectors, you can begin capturing images from your camera feed and analyze them using your detectors.
 As new spills or leaks occur, the system uses its proprietary escalation framework to continuously learn.